 4. Assign role-based access controls (RBAC) for employees

-Use your user directory to create logical roles.
-Assign sufficient privileges for workers to access the apps and data they need.
-Follow the principle of least privilege to keep permissions to a minimum.
+Use your consolidated user directory to create logical roles based on job functions.
+Assign sufficient privileges for workers to access the apps and data they need for their tasks.
+Crucially, follow the principle of least privilege.
+This keeps permissions to the minimum necessary, reducing potential attack surfaces and improving overall identity management.

 5. Create authentication systems at the SSO level

 Taking an architecture approach is the only reliable way to create robust access controls.
 IAM is a complex challenge.
-Practices like improvisation or buying simple off-the-shelf products won’t work.
+Practices like improvisation or buying simple off-the-shelf products won’t work for comprehensive security.
+A well-defined IAM system is crucial.

-Security teams must plan their IAM implementation to guarantee consistent policy enforcement.
+Security teams must plan their IAM implementation carefully.
+This guarantees consistent policy enforcement across the board.
 They must include every identity and application, leaving no security vulnerabilities.
+This systematic approach forms the core of effective privileged access management and general user access.

 Follow best practices and apply access control rules that fit your organizational needs.
 With the correct strategy, companies can defend data and connect users with the resources they need.
 With a strategic approach that includes advanced tools like NordLayer's IAM solutions, you can effectively defend your organization’s data and provide users with secure access to necessary resources.